▪ Oct. 21, 2017—Sasquatch Scurry 5K run/walk and kids’ run, Kaweah Oaks Preserve, Exeter

 Start the year off the healthful way with one of these events – event details

 ▪ Jan.
 1, 2018—New Year’s Day Half-Marathon, 10K & 5K walk/hike/runs, Chabot Regional Park, Castro Valley

 Celebrate the new year with a trail run at Chabot.
+Yes, Virginia, there are hills in the 10K and half.
 Finishers medals and great post-race spread.
 Run one of the Dec.
 31 events and one of these events for an additional mega medal.
 For more information, visit Brazen Racing.

 ▪ Jan.
 20, 2018—Coyote Hills Half-Marathon, 10K & 5K walk/hike/runs, Coyote Hills Regional Park, Fremont

 Although this is a Brazen Race, it only has rolling hills and views along the bay.
 Sorry to disappoint.
 Beauty won’t be disappointed with the custom finishers medals and post-race spread.
 For more information, visit Brazen Racing.

 ▪ Jan.
 27, 2018—Pirates of the Cure-I-Bean Booty 5K Walk/Run Woodward Park, Fresno

 Event helps promote awareness of blood-related cancers through Relay for Life team members’ fund raising efforts. – event details